 Artemisia’s unique portrayal of Judith and Abra has prompted scholars to argue that Artemisia identified with the protagonist of the story in a way her male counterparts did not.
 This association stems not only from their shared gender, but also from Artemisia’s own traumatic experience.
 Artemisia was raped at the age of 17 by the artist Agostino Tassi, a close friend of her father.
 When Tassi failed to marry her, as the social dictates of the time demanded, her father sought recourse in court.
 During the trial, Artemisia describes her struggle against Tassi and her attempt to attack him with a knife.
 She also recalls the sense of betrayal she felt when she realized her female chaperone had colluded with Tassi and arranged to leave the two alone.

 The first version of Judith Slaying Holofernes dates to this difficult period in the artist’s life.
-The memory of this event likely colored Artemisia’s engagement with the story of Judith.
 Especially significant is Artemisia’s portrayal of Abra as youthful, strong and fully engaged in the assisting Judith, in striking contrast to the chaperone who purposefully abandoned Artemisia in her hour of need.
 In the Uffizi painting Artemisia adds a small detail that supports her identification with Judith.
 One of the cameos on Judith’s bracelet appears to depict Artemis, the ancient goddess of both chastity and the hunt.

-The Uffizi Judith was likely either commissioned by or gifted to the Medici, Florence’s ruling family, the same family that commissioned Donatello’s famous bronze sculpture of Judith and Holofernes in the late 15th century (left).
+The Uffizi Judith was likely either commissioned by or gifted to the Medici, Florence’s ruling family, the same family that commissioned Donatello’s famous bronze sculpture of Judith and Holofernes in the late 15th century.

 Artemisia Gentileschi was clearly proud of the Uffizi Judith Slaying Holofernes, signing it in the lower right corner.
 In it she demonstrated her mastery of the language of Baroque realism, exploiting its emphasis on proximity to the picture plane, strong chiaroscuro, and realistic details to create an especially potent depiction of the story’s dramatic climax.